szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 The problem here is `publishEvent` is effectful code, and inserting it here violates these principles.

 This may sound quite abstract, but to point out a specific concrete consequence of this, note that in `val commandTask = program.foldMap(capturingInterpreter)` a task is simply created, and no effect should have taken place.
 But in doing so, we have already logged the operation!
 But just because you create a task, it doesn't mean you need to take it further.
-It's fully your prerogative to decide not to execute it, or to execute it several times.
+It's your prerogative to *not* execute it, or to execute it several times.
 In both these cases, we would have logged the operation exactly once.
-In the latter case, it shouldn't make any difference whether the event is inserted once or many times, due to the idempotence condition of the event sourcing implementation, but it's still clearly flawed.
+In the latter case, it shouldn't make any difference whether the event is inserted once or many times, due to the idempotence condition of the event sourcing implementation, but it's still far from ideal.

 Now that we understand the problem, what can we do to improve it?

 Firstly, it's worth noting that most free monad interpreters are effectful, and quite by definition, any useful interpreter of a "command" algebra is effectful.
 As described above, it's a good practice to seek to delay the processing of these effects to a final end step.
-As a consequence we may have several layers of interpreters, where each one is a natural transformation from one monad to another.
+Consequently we may have several layers of interpreters, where each one is a natural transformation from one monad to another.
 The final transformation would be to a monad such as `Task`, who's purpose it is to process these effects.
 We can represent the chained sequence of transformations by the type `CommandOp ~> Task`.

 A desireable property of our event sourcing implementation in this case is that it also only performs the event logging operations as part of running a `Task` instance.

 For various reaons however, there are some cases where we may want to use another effect processing monad, such as `Future`.
 In these cases we also want the event sourcing implementation to adhere to this, and do the actual logging of events by executing a `Future`.

-So we can distill the problem to the following general case:
+So we can distill the problem to the following general requirement:

 Given a free algebra `F` representing the command instructions, and natural transformation `F ~> M` to a monad `M`, how do we create an augmented natural transformation `F ~> M` that allows us to capture the events in `F` but only process them when we process `M`?
 This is what we are going to derive.

 The first step in the solution is practice what we preach, and abstract the process of logging events into its own free algebra.
-This algebra only needs a single Append event.
+This algebra only needs a single `Append` instruction.

 ```scala
 sealed trait EventOp[A]